imdg/OLua/doc/readme.md

 # Introduction
 OLua is a front end of Lua with a serial of new language features.
 A type system is incorprated including class, interface, enum and explict intrinsic types.
 Then type validation is more strict as well.
 The code is compiled into original Lua and runs in Lua virtual machine.
 It works similar to TypeScript.
+But one thing to know is that OLua is **not** a super collection of Lua.
+Although best effort is made to keep the similiar style, their codes are not compatible.

 Note that OLua is not a real-time interpreted language.
 It cannot load real-time string as source code to run.
 Anyway, it still works when the string is in original Lua.
 Also compiling takes time during development.
 OLua trades off flexiblity and agility for code safety.
 It should be used on the nessesity of purpose.

 # Quick Start
 ## Build from source
-1. It is recommanded MSVC version to be not less than 1930, or Clang 9.0 and above
+1. Compiler recommand:
+    * Windows: MSVC 1925 or above (Visual Studio 2019 version 16.5),  support for option '/Zc:preprocessor' is required
+    * macOS: Tested in XCode 14, minimal required version is not comfirmed
+    * Linux: Tested in GCC 9.4, minimal required version is not comfirmed
 2. Download source or clone this repository
 3. Enter the source directory and build directly by cmake with command:
 ```